-- Conduct the research according to all regulatory guidelines and DMC's policies and procedures. - Obtain approval from the IRB before initiating any research activities.

-Comply with DMC's Investigational Drug/Dispensing and Utilization policy (PHA-11).
+- Conduct the research according to all regulatory guidelines and Downstate's policies and procedures. - Obtain approval from the IRB before initiating any research activities. - Comply with Downstate's Investigational Drug/Dispensing and Utilization policy (PHA-11) (Downstate intranet link)

 INVESTIGATIONAL NEW DRUG (IND) REQUIREMENTS